 Ending impunity for those responsible for atrocity crimes – such as war crimes, crimes against humanity, genocide and aggression – is one of the goals of international criminal law (ICL).
 The course aims to provide students with a program oriented to the practice of ICL, underpinned by a strong framework of ICL doctrine and theory.
 Both substantive ICL (e.g., elements of crime, modes of liability) and procedural ICL (e.g., admissibility of evidence, victim/witness protective measures) will be discussed and debated.
 They will be studied alongside the policy, geopolitical and ethical considerations of ICL, such as during the creation of new international courts/tribunals (arguably new legal systems) and the conduct of international investigations.
 The course will consider how ICL relates to and interacts with international humanitarian law (also known as the law of war or the law of armed conflict), international human rights law and public international law.

-(1) Examining, analyzing and applying ICL to contemporaneous and ongoing situations, such as those in Sudan, Ethiopia, Afghanistan, Myanmar and Ukraine.
+1. Examining, analyzing and applying ICL to contemporaneous and ongoing situations.

-· Crimes such as the four ‘core crimes’ (i.e., war crimes, crimes against humanity, genocide and aggression), terrorism (as considered and applied at the Special Tribunal for Lebanon), and the recently proposed crime of ecocide, and
+(ii) Crimes such as the four ‘core crimes’ (i.e., war crimes, crimes against humanity, aggression and genocide), terrorism (as considered and applied at the Special Tribunal for Lebanon), and the recently proposed crime of ecocide, and